sassoftware/devsascom-rest-api-samples/DecisionManagement/scoreDefinitions.md

 ```

 ### Deleting a Score Definition
-Here is an example of <a name='DeleteScoreDefinition'>deleting a score definition</a>/
+Here is an example of <a name='delete-score-definition'>deleting a score definition</a>/
 ```json
 {
   "DELETE": "/definitions/{definitionId}"